-- The Care Centres have a state of the art mist/fog fire suppression system in all arears. - The other homes have extensive fire protection and should there be a fire all fire doors automatically close to protect residents in any room. - Fire alarms and doors are checked and tested on a weekly basis and are interconnected with smoke and heat detectors. - In the event of an outbreak of fire we follow the HM Government Fire Safety Guidance for residential care premises, which is inherent in our Fire Policies & Procedures.
+- The home has extensive fire protection and should there be a fire all fire doors automatically close to protect residents in any room. - Fire alarms and doors are checked and tested on a weekly basis and are interconnected with smoke and heat detectors. - In the event of an outbreak of fire we follow the HM Government Fire Safety Guidance for residential care premises, which is inherent in our Fire Policies & Procedures.
 This includes, 'delayed horizontal evacuation' away from the risk areas to an internal and or external place of safety.
-In addition we follow instruction as set out by the attending Dorset & Wiltshire Fire and Rescue Service who also review our fire policies, procedures and drills and know our buildings well. - We have a full Fire Risk Assessment in place, which was conducted, and is reviewed annually by Stuart Richie MIFireE from SR Fire Safety. - All employees and agency staff receive fire safety instruction before commencing work and compulsory six monthly fire training is conducted for all staff by Stuart Richie.
+In addition we follow instruction as set out by the attending Dorset & Wiltshire Fire and Rescue Service who also review our fire policies, procedures and drills and know our buildings well. - We have a full Fire Risk Assessment in place, which is conducted, and reviewed annually by Stuart Ritchie MIFireE from SR Fire Safety. - All employees and agency staff receive fire safety instruction before commencing work and Stuart Ritchie conducts compulsory six monthly fire training for all staff.
 There are fire extinguishers placed on all floors.